Who We Are

 Alix comes to us with a B.A. in environmental studies concentrated in international law and policy from Lewis & Clark College, as well as 6 years of experience in journalism.
 Growing up kayaking and canoeing in Illinois, her determination to work in conservation originated from her concern for the declining water quality she observed in the Fox, Du Page, Des Plaines, and Kankakee Rivers.
 She is passionate about fisheries conservation and community engagement, and helps the Steelheaders with digital media management, marketing strategy, event planning, volunteer coordination, and donor relations.

 Living and growing up in Hawai'i allowed Allena to appreciate the outdoors.
 She pursued a degree in education to share her passion for conservation with young people, and worked with many organizations on O'ahu during summer breaks through KUPU.
 Having recently completed the Masters of Arts in Teaching program at Pacific University, she is ready to make connections and expand her knowledge in Oregon.
 Allena handles Fish Eggs to Fry activities (rearing salmon and trout in the classroom), Garden for Wildlife outreach, planning for Family Fish Camp, Eco-Schools USA engagement.

-Leslie Hinea is a long time member of the NW Steelheaders, and a board member of the Sandy River Chapter.
+Leslie is a long time member of the NW Steelheaders, and a board member of the Sandy River Chapter.
 She was Treasurer from November 2009 – August 2011, has over 20 years experience in project management and office management, and 8 years experience in bookkeeping for small business.
-Leslie is responsible for doing the associations' bookkeeping, payroll, financial reporting, and permit applications.
-When she’s not keeping the books for the Association, she enjoys cooking, gardening, spending time with family and friends, making the occasional wedding cake, and of course, fishing.
+Leslie is responsible for the Association's bookkeeping, payroll, financial reporting, and permit applications.
+Outside of work, she enjoys cooking, gardening, spending time with family and friends, making the occasional wedding cake, and of course, fishing.